City Power: Revenue recuperation

 City Power has endeavoured to collect R8.9 billion owed by businesses and households.
 It did this by first giving notices of disconnecting the power of delinquent parties, and compelling them to pay.
 It said it will impose penalties on businesses and residential complexes that have defaulted on their accounts and connected electricity illegally.

+Businesses

 The Apartheid Museum was one of the disconnected clients, with it owing R1.8 million.
 The Gauteng Treasury was another, with it owing over R34 million.
 In February 2023, some of the disconnected clients were a shopping centre running an illegal connection on its meters and was penalised with a R100 000 fine, the Church of Scientology with R877 000 in arrears, a sports club in Bryanston which owed R2.3 million and the Nigerian consulate which owed R406 000.

+In October 2023, it announced that it would give government entities Rahima Moosa Mother and Child Hospital and the Helen Joseph Hospital 14 days to settle a combined debt of R32 million.

+In June 2024, Eskom issued an ultimatum to the City of Johannesburg (COJ) and City Power for electricity non payment.
+Joburg owes Eskom R3.4 billion.
+According to the record, last payments were made in October 2023.
+The Johannesburg High Court instructed the City of Johannesburg and City Power to immediately pay the first billion of their defaulting amount.

+Residential customers

+In September 2023, City Power conducted a disconnection drive of non-paying customers in Naturena and the Lenasia Service Delivery Centre (SDC) in an attempt to collect revenue; the Lenasia SDC which includes surrounding areas like Eldorado Park, Ennerdale, Zakariyya Park and Lehae, owed R 1.3 billion.

+The City of Johannesburg, through City Power meters, began subtracting municipal debt owed by businesses and residential customers from prepaid electricity purchases.

+From July 2024, City Power began deducting a R230 service charge from its prepaid customers; along with an increase in the electricity price per KWh, this saw a 23.15% increase from the previous year for all customers including indigent customers (6 to 12 times the inflation rate).